Three Stresses campaign: The campaign

 In October 1998, Jiang Zemin, with assistance from then-executive secretary of the Secretariat Hu Jintao and chief of staff Zeng Qinghong announced plans for the Three Stresses campaign to the Politburo.
 In December of the same year, Hu Jintao publicly launched the campaign with an appearance on television, in which he urged party members to write self-criticisms and participate in work meetings to discuss their methods of carrying out their work.
-Party members were also encouraged to go to the countryside to promote the campaign.
+CCP members were also encouraged to go to the countryside to promote the campaign.

-During its initial phase, the Three Stresses campaign was carried out within the army, government agencies and Communist Party offices.
+During its initial phase, the Three Stresses campaign was carried out within the army, government agencies and CCP offices.
 Thereafter, senior staff within publishing houses, universities, research organizations, and state-owned enterprises were also enjoined to participate in political study sessions.
 In addition to studying the writings of Mao Zedong, Deng Xiaoping and Jiang Zemin, senior staff within workplaces were required to write critiques of both their own political failings, and criticisms of their superiors and workplaces.
 Although the campaign employed techniques of ideological study and self-criticism reminiscent of the Mao era, the sessions were described as comparatively tame.

 Writing for the Far Eastern Economic Review, Susan Lawrence described the impact of the Three Stresses campaign on the country's corporate sector.
 The account told of how, in the summer of 1999, senior staff at a major bank were required to participate in dozens of group meetings "in which they have criticized their own and each other's political failings," draft self-criticism papers, in addition to conducting nearly 100 individual political sessions.
-The objective of the campaign was described as improving the unity of senior staff and ensuring their loyalty to the Communist Party and Jiang Zemin.
+The objective of the campaign was described as improving the unity of senior staff and ensuring their loyalty to the CCP and Jiang Zemin.

 Reception

-Views on the Three Stresses campaign within the Communist Party leadership were deeply divided, and several senior officials viewed the campaign as an attempt by Jiang Zemin to enhance his own prestige.
+Views on the Three Stresses campaign within the CCP leadership were deeply divided, and several senior officials viewed the campaign as an attempt by Jiang Zemin to enhance his own prestige.
 Li Ruihuan and Qiao Shi continued to oppose the campaign, with the latter describing it as an attempt to erect a personality cult around Jiang.
 Politburo member Tian Jiyun called the campaign a "joke", and expressed doubt that it could have the intended effect of enhancing discipline within the party.
 The criticisms led Jiang to 'clarify' during a March 2000 Politburo meeting that he had no intention using the Three Stresses to enhance his personal authority, and that it was intended purely to "rectify the Party's work style and purify the ranks of the Party's leading cadres."
 Premier Zhu Rongji and National People's Congress Chairman Li Peng were reportedly ambivalent towards the initiative.
-However, a number of rising young leaders within the Communist Party embraced the initiative as a means of gaining favor with Jiang.
+However, a number of rising young leaders within the CCP embraced the initiative as a means of gaining favor with Jiang.
 Among them were Hu Jintao, Wen Jiabao, Li Changchun, Bo Xilai, and Jia Qinglin.